 Fortunately, it’s not as complex or confusing an error as it may seem at first glance.
 In fact, this error message tells you nearly everything you’ll need to know in order to fix the underlying problem.
 All you need is a little patience and the right tools.

 On this page, we’ll explain what the ERR_TOO_MANY_REDIRECTS message means and why you’re seeing it.
+So, if you’re asking, “Why is Google redirecting me so many times,” we’ve got the answers.
 We’ll also walk through some basic troubleshooting steps you can take to resolve the issue.
 Let’s get to work!

 What the ERR_TOO_MANY_REDIRECTS Message Means

 In a nutshell, the ERR_TOO_MANY_REDIRECTS message indicates that the page is experiencing a ‘redirect loop’.
 This often means that your server is pointing in the wrong direction, and the browser can’t figure out where your website is located.